 The Ferris wheel has been providing lovely views of the harbor and the Pacific Ocean since 1936, so definitely take the time for this ride.
-Or head into the arcade for a few rounds of old fashioned skeeball.
-And when it’s time to eat, you’ll find plenty of classic food, from hamburgers and corndogs to pizza to ice cream.
+Or head into the arcade for a few rounds of old-fashioned skeeball.
+And when it’s time to eat, you’ll find plenty of classic food, from hamburgers and corndogs to pizza and ice cream.

 Before you leave, stroll to the end of the Fun Zone to see the historic Balboa Pavilion.
 This Victorian-style building was completed in 1906 and has long served as a navigation point for local boaters.
 Each night it’s lit up with 1,500 lights.